vaishnavitv/WildFireApp/README.md

 Front end of the application is built with Blazor Pages in C#.

+## Architecture Choices Explained

+- Used .Net 8 as the Backend and Frontend Language.
+   - Rich and Expressive C# Language.
+   - It also builds well for Linux and MacOS systems.
+   - Few Dependencies
+   - Statically Typed Code.
+- Using Docker to compile for Linux.
+Web Server Exposed on Ports 8080/8081 when running.
+- Not using a Database.
+It was possible to use a local Database (or) Files for Caching, Storing Data.
+- However, Backend went into its own project and thus the Web Server can independantly abstract the Data to the Display or API as appropriate.
+Backend can change Data Source too.
+- Not implementing any API routes.
+For this task, the idea is to use best practices for dynamic Blazor based display with Server Side Rendering, and Storing/Serializing/Deserializing Intermediary Data was avoided.
+- Overall I/O Reliability was tested by turning off the Network Connections to see if any of the Backend Misbehaved.
+- Using JavaScript Streaming services to Download CSV.
+Helps us maintain a stateful web application and re-use Server Side Data Objects.

 ## Requirements

 - Visual Studio 2022 [Windows Only] or Visual Studio Code [Everywhere]